VISA REGIME

 Traveling to high altitude areas (Cusco and Machu Picchu) is a health risk for heart patients.
 There are risks of malaria, cholera, yellow fever and hepatitis in certain rainforest areas.
 Vaccination against yellow fever is recommended.
 Diarrhoea caused by bacteria in food and water is common.
 Use only bottled water for drinking.

-The telephone number for the Tourist Police in Lima is 51-1-423-2500 (northern part of the city) or 51-1-534-3290 (southern part of the city).
+The telephone numbers for the Tourist Police in Lima are 51-1-423-2500 (northern part of the city) or 51-1-534-3290 (southern part of the city).
 Tourist complaints can be submitted to INDECOPI at 51-1-224-7800 or 51-1-224-7777.
-If calling from outside of Lima, dial 01 first before the number or call 0-800-44040.
-INDECOPI provides assistance in reporting criminal acts to the police, but mainly deals with issues related to poor services of travel agencies, loss of personal property, etc.
+If a tourist is outside Lima, they must dial 01 before these numbers or call 0-800-44040.
+INDECOPI provides assistance in reporting criminal acts to the police, but its main function is to handle issues with poor services by tour agencies, loss of personal property, and similar matters.

 TRANSPORT — The main international and domestic airport is the Jorge Chavez International Airport in Lima.
 Domestic air transport and bus transport are well organized.